fbpx

 That your employer will fire you for filing the lawsuit (assuming you did it while still employed); or

-That your employer will blacklist you, and you’ll never work again if you sue.
+That your employer will block you, and you’ll never work again if you sue.

 Conclusion:

 So the simple answer to the question: “Can you sue your employer?” is “Yes.
 If you have a case.”
 But suing your employer should almost always be a last resort.
 It’s better to try resolving your dispute via the company’s grievance procedure or by approaching the HR Department.
 If you find yourself wrongfully terminated, you can negotiate a severance package.
-But if all those options are not viable and you’ve taken enough time to critically evaluate your situation and you still feel strongly that you were mistreated, then, by all means, consult with a lawyer who handles workplace disputes.
-However, the hidden costs of litigation must be considered before you file the suit, no matter how strong your case may be.
+But suppose all those options are not viable, and you’ve taken enough time to evaluate your situation critically.
+If you still feel strongly that there was mistreatment, you must consult with a lawyer who handles workplace disputes.
+However, you must consider the hidden litigation costs before you file the suit, no matter how strong your case may be.

 by Kavitha Iyer